 Engineering Project ManagerProject management in an engineering environment involves leading a team to develop and manufacture a product.
 The team takes the product from concept to completion, and the project manager plays a critical role in ensuring the work is coordinated, planned, managed and delivered on time and on budget, meeting all quality criteria and the client’s specifications.
 Project management skills in the engineering disciplines would include a detailed knowledge of relevant safety standards, laws and regulations as well as a good working knowledge of the manufacturing process and the ability to work with various suppliers and subject matter experts.

-Project managers are people who know how to organize the work and other people in order to achieve a goal.
+In summary, project managers are people who know how to organize the work and other people in order to achieve a goal.
 They spend time looking at the big picture but also diving into the detail – and they know when to do each of those.
 The role of the project manager is quite special.
 You motivate a team, manage and control the work and provide leadership.
 But you rarely have people working directly for you on a project.
-So how do you make the most of this unique situation?

 In today’s economy, project managers work in environments where there is much uncertainty and complexity, and when you are trying to get things done, that can be difficult!
 That’s why the project manager’s role is one that navigates office politics with ease.
 You’ll spend a lot of time engaging stakeholders and communicating, building trust throughout the team at all levels.
 In fact, some people say that communication is 80 per cent of the project manager’s role.